DariusRijin07/SGD-Regressor-for-Multivariate-Linear-Regression/README.md

 7.Tune hyperparameters - Experiment with different learning rates and regularization techniques

-8.Deploy your model - Use trained model to make predictions on new data in a real-world application.
+8.Deploy your model - Use trained model to make predictions on new data in a real-world application